-You may be able to claim the child and dependent care credit if you paid work-related expenses for the care of a qualifying individual.
-The credit is generally a percentage of the amount of work-related expenses you paid to a care provider for the care of a qualifying individual.
+You may be able to claim the child and dependent care credit if you paid expenses for the care of a qualifying individual to enable you (and your spouse, if filing a joint return) to work or actively look for work.
+You may not take this credit if your filing status is married filing separately.
+The amount of the credit is a percentage of the amount of work-related expenses you paid to a care provider for the care of a qualifying individual.
 The percentage depends on your adjusted gross income.
-Work-related expenses qualifying for the credit are those paid for the care of a qualifying individual to enable you to work or actively look for work.

-For purposes of the child and dependent care credit, a qualifying individual is:
+A qualifying individual for the child and dependent care credit is:

 - Your dependent qualifying child who is under age 13 when the care is provided,

-- Your spouse who is physically or mentally incapable of self-care and who has the same principal place of abode as you for more than half of the year, or
+- Your spouse who is physically or mentally incapable of self-care and lived with you for more than half of the year, or

-If a person is a qualifying individual for only a part of the tax year, only those expenses paid during that part of the year are included in calculating the credit.
+Individual Qualifying for Part of Year - If an individual is a qualifying individual for only a part of the tax year, only those expenses paid for care of the individual during that part of the year are included in calculating the credit.

-- You must provide the taxpayer identification number (usually the social security number) of each qualifying individual on the return on which you claim the credit.
+Taxpayer Identification Number - You must provide the taxpayer identification number (usually the social security number) of each qualifying individual.